 The ASLA Transfer Degree is a two-year degree designed to provide you with 60 credits of general education credits commonly accepted for transfer into a wide range of bachelor's degree programs at four-year colleges and universities.

 Select the higher-level general studies courses you need to complete your degree at another college or university.
 This is a great way to save on tuition if you’re taking a semester off or are home for the summer.
 This option is not eligible for Financial Aid.

 Transfer Agreements by Program

 Several of Western's associate degree programs transfer directly into specific bachelor degree programs.
-See the complete list, or check the individual program pages for university transfer agreements available for that particular program, or see the complete list here.
+Check the individual program pages for university transfer agreements available for that particular program, or see the complete list here.

 Deciding to be a transfer student is an important decision.
 It is key to plan ahead and weigh all the information before deciding if being a transfer student is right for you.

 Transferring works best if you have a plan.
 The more you can tell us about your goals, the more we can help get you there.
 If you are unsure, Western staff can help you develop a transfer plan.

 Transfer Information Can Change